 The story of tetrapod evolution has changed radically in recent years.
 The possession of lobe fins, it turns out, had nothing to do with being adapted for life in the shallows.
 Some lobe-finned fish lived in deep water, as do coelacanths today.
 Some modern ray-finned fish, such as frogfish, have fleshy lobe-like fins, which they use for walking along the sea bottom.
 The diversity of modern fishes and ancient tetrapods seems purposely to subvert any attempt to construct a story where limbs and digits are acquired in the course of ‘conquering the land’.
 Gone is the picture of fish crawling on their fleshy fins out of ponds that had dried out under the tropical sun, in search of deeper ponds, and discovering that they could survive without them.
 (In reality, fish stranded in desiccated pools would simply die.)
 Limbs and digits were acquired while the animals concerned were still adapted for life in the water.
 Acanthostega, to judge from its anatomy, had no thoughts of venturing onto the land.
 If Ichthyostega did, it moved like a seal, not a reptile.

 The characteristics which the Devonian tetrapods had in common with certain lobe-finned fish, such as flattened skulls and dorsally placed eyes, were those concordant with a similar kind of life.
-The tetrapods were predators lurking in the shallows, wetlands fringed here and there with vegetation.
+The tetrapods were predators lurking in the shallows, fringed here and there with vegetation.
 While Ichthyostega resembled a seal in some respects, others had limbs arranged more like a crocodile’s or newt’s, with the shoulders facing sideways and arms projecting out at right angles.
-Just as crocodiles or newts are not in evolutionary transition, so there is no reason why the Devonian tetrapods should have been.
+Just as crocodiles or newts now are not in evolutionary transition, so there is no reason why the Devonian tetrapods should have been.

 But even the argument that the fossils appear in the right order is no longer available.
-In 1995 Iwan Stössel reported several trackways made by tetrapods in the Valentia Slate Formation of southwest Ireland, and these, it was subsequently established, were of the same age as Panderichthys.
+In 1995 Iwan Stössel reported several trackways made by tetrapods in the Valentia Slate Formation of southwest Ireland, and these, it was subsequently determined, were of the same age as Panderichthys.
 When several years later Jennifer Clack discussed them, she was unaware of the dating work and supposed they were significantly younger.
-Convinced that the body fossil evidence showed that tetrapods came into being midway through the Frasnian, she ventured the opinion that ‘tracks made by a terrestrial tetrapod are unlikely to be found before the late Frasnian’.
+Convinced from the body fossil evidence that tetrapods came into being midway through the Frasnian, she ventured the opinion that ‘tracks made by a terrestrial tetrapod are unlikely to be found before the late Frasnian’.

 That the tracks were those of a tetrapod was evident from the difference in size between the front and the hind foot, and from the way the angle of stride varied as the animal moved.
 Two of the trackways included sinuous drag marks left by its belly.
 Whether it could walk clear of the ground without the support of water is unknown, since, like crocodiles, which sometimes crawl on their bellies, it may have been capable of more than one type of gait.
 The environment was not one choked with vegetation, but an apparently barren floodplain.

-Once one has stripped away the Darwinian language, the story actually told is that of a world going through stages of ecological recovery.
+Once one has stripped away the Darwinian language, the story actually told by the fossils is that of a world going through stages of ecological recovery.
 From a distance, recolonisation can appear like evolution, because the organisms concerned appear progressively, not all at once, and in the process they diversify into new species.
-Exploiting the waters of the coastal margins, the Devonian tetrapods were an ecological as much as an evolutionary step up – rare in the fossil record because they were rare, at this early stage, in fact.
+Exploiting the waters of the coastal margins, the Devonian tetrapods were an ecological as much as an evolutionary step up – rare in the fossil record because they were rare, at this stage, in fact.

 As Smithson et al (2012) observe, recent discoveries ‘suggest that many tetrapod lineages have their origins much earlier than previously appreciated’.